Carole Demas: Biography

 Demas was born in Brooklyn, New York in 1940.
 She attended Midwood High School in Brooklyn.
 She holds a B.A. in English from the University of Vermont and continued her studies at the New York University Graduate School of Education.
 She spent several years as a teacher in the New York City Board of Education system including a sentimental semester teaching at P.S.
-198 in Brooklyn, which she had attended from grade 5 through her graduation as the smallest kid in the eighth grade.
+198 in Brooklyn, which she had attended from grade 5 through graduation.

 She made her theatrical debut with the Champlain Shakespeare Festival.
 Later, she was featured for four seasons with the New York Shakespeare Festival Elizabethan Singers as one of a quartet consisting of Paula Janis (her eventual co-star on The Magic Garden) and their brothers, Jonathan Rosen and Alex Demas.
 During her appearances she was "discovered" by theatrical agents, which lead to her ingenue lead in Fred Ebb's new book musical Morning Sun, and her continued career on stage, television and film.
 While in attendance at the University of Vermont she competed to become Miss Vermont in the Miss Universe pageant.

 Off-Broadway, Demas sang the ingenue lead in Fred Ebb's Morning Sun (with Patricia Neway and Bert Convy).
-She was also seen Off-Broadway in Rondelay and starred in How to Steal an Election and as “The Girl” in The Fantasticks at the Sullivan Street Playhouse.
+She was also seen Off-Broadway in Rondelay and starred in How to Steal an Election, and as “The Girl” in The Fantasticks at the Sullivan Street Playhouse.
 Demas' association with Tom Jones and Harvey Schmidt, creators of The Fantasticks (the longest running Off-Broadway show in theatre history), led to her participation in the workshop “Portfolio”.
 As an active member of “Portfolio”, she was seen off-off-Broadway as the original female lead in Philemon.

-On Broadway, she played in A Race of Hairy Men and Grease (Broadway's second longest running musical) in which she was critically acclaimed for her creation of the female lead, “Sandy”.

-Her credits in Stock and Regional Theatre include major roles in Barefoot in the Park (with Joan Bennett), Enter Laughing, Absence of a Cello (as Hans Conried's daughter), A Funny Thing Happened on the Way to the Forum as “Philia”, Oh, What a Lovely War and her favorites, Another Part of the Forest as “Regina” at the Pennsylvania State Repertory Theatre, and Celebration at A.C.T. in Seattle as “Angel."
+On Broadway, she appeared in A Race of Hairy Men and Grease as the female lead, "Sandy Dumbrowski".
+Her credits in stock and regional theatre include major roles in Barefoot in the Park (with Joan Bennett), Enter Laughing, Absence of a Cello (as Hans Conried's daughter), A Funny Thing Happened on the Way to the Forum as “Philia”, Oh, What a Lovely War and her favorites, Another Part of the Forest as “Regina” at the Pennsylvania State Repertory Theatre, and Celebration at A.C.T. in Seattle as “Angel."
 In New York and Los Angeles, Carole has also been seen in her Cabaret Act, which is an ongoing project.

-She was delighted to be one of the many stars assembled by Lorimar Productions for their taping of “The Best Of Broadway”—in which memorable moments from Broadway musicals were recreated by the original stars as part of the PBS series Great Performances.
+She was one of the many stars assembled by Lorimar Productions for their taping of “The Best Of Broadway”—in which memorable moments from Broadway musicals were recreated by the original stars as part of the PBS series Great Performances.

-Demas has guest-starred on many TV shows, among them Barnaby Jones, Kojak, Mannix, Fantastic Journey, The Man from Atlantis, and The Edge of Night; playing everything from victims to girlfriends to murderers.
-Recently, she played the recurring role of Hannah Lafferty on As the World Turns.
+Demas guest-starred on many TV shows, among them Barnaby Jones, Kojak, Mannix, Fantastic Journey, The Man from Atlantis, and The Edge of Night.
+Most recently, she played the recurring role of Hannah Lafferty on As the World Turns.